Western US Expansion

 I love to fly 737s, A320s and other transport category jets.
-Should I subscribe to this add-on?
+Should I subscribe to Western US?

 Yes.
-This expansion will allow you to stretch your legs and visit an impressive list of city pairs with Part 121-compatible airports.
-It also lets you experience new SIDS and STARs within ZLA and SFO that you otherwise wouldn’t have been using prior to the expansion.
+The Western US coverage area will allow you to stretch your legs and visit an impressive list of city pairs with Part 121-compatible airports.
+If you also subscribe to ZLA, it lets you experience new SIDS and STARs within ZLA and SFO that you otherwise wouldn’t normally use.

-I’m a turboprop guy, is this expansion good for me?
+I’m a turboprop driver, is the Western US subscription a good option for me?

 There are plenty of turboprop flights between relatively nearby city pairs within the expansion area.
 Examples would be: